brianmarete/nairobi-eats/content/reviews/liquor-library/index.md

 The waiter just told us what they have ready in the kitchen and that’s what we ordered i.e. dry fry pork, wet fry pork and goat, grilled chicken, mukimo, ugali, pilau, sukuma na sauté potatoes/chips.
 Can’t recall the prices of anything here, apologies, but this is why a physical menu is important.

-For drinks - which is the liquor library’s selling point, there is also no physical menu, you have to walk up to the main house where the bar is and order all drinks from there.
+For drinks - which is the Liquor Library’s selling point, there is also no physical menu, you have to walk up to the main house where the bar is and order all drinks from there.
 I found that quite inconvenient.

 The food was just okay, it’s just typical food from your local joint, in fact I think what I liked most was the pilau.
 The dry pork was too dry, very little flavour.
 Service was slow but we were also a big group so our waiter really tried his best.